zveasy/quant-research-app/README.md

 - **Automated Pipeline**: A command-line script (`create_db.py`) that runs the entire data workflow.
 - **Factor Library**: A modular system for calculating quantitative factors like Value (Price-to-Book) and Momentum.
 - **AI Asset Scoring**: Uses an AI agent (in developer mode) to provide a "Fit Score" and rationale for each asset's suitability.
+- **Supply Chain Explorer**: Suggests supplier stocks for major tech companies like Nvidia or Apple.
 - **Data Lake Storage**: Saves enriched asset data to fast Parquet files and logs metadata in a DuckDB database for quick queries.
 - **Interactive Dashboard**: A multi-tab Dash application for:
     1.  **PCA Factor Analysis**: Visualize latent factors across a basket of stocks.